You've done the talk therapy. It's helped, but many days still feel so hard, heavy, and overwhelming.

 Integration Session (1 hour) $200

-All services (except for dosing session(s) and lozenges) are reimbursable through out-of-network.
+All services (except for dosing session(s) and lozenges) may be reimbursable through out-of-network.
 I do not take insurance for KAP services.
-I can create a superbill for preparation and integration sessions.
-You can then submit the superbill to your insurance.
+I can create a superbill for preparation and integration sessions, which you can submit to your insurance.
 Insurance does not reimburse for the ketamine dosing session.

 Payment is due 24 hours before prep, dosing, and integration sessions.
-For example, the preparation session fee is due 24 hours before an appointment, dosing session fee is due 24 hours before the appointment.
+For example, the preparation session fee is due 24 hours before an appointment; the dosing session fee is due 24 hours before.

-I have a 48-hour cancellation policy for the above services (unless there is an illness or an emergency).
-If you cancel after the 48-hour mark, you will be charged for the full amount of that appointment.
+I have a 48-hour cancellation policy for the above services (unless there is an illness or emergency).
+If you cancel after 48 hours, you will be charged for the full amount of that appointment.

 To read more about Ketamine